 What better way to immerse yourself in a subject you’re passionate about and test your new study methods out than on one of our award-winning summer courses?

-With programmes available in Oxford, Cambridge, as well as project-based learning London, our courses provide you with an opportunity to experience a top UK education, based on the renowned tutorial system of teaching that has made these cities world-famous.
+With programmes available in the cities of Oxford and Cambridge, our courses provide you with an opportunity to experience a top UK education, based on the renowned tutorial system of teaching that has made these cities world-famous.

 You’ll also have a rich academic and cultural timetable of activities, designed to give you an authentic student experience in these cities.
 It’s a chance to make friends from all over the world, explore your subject interests, and experience the best that British education has to offer.